phaserjs/phaser/README.md

 * Stage CSS3 Transforms?
 * Ability to layer another DOM object and have it controlled by the game somehow.
 Can then do stacked canvas effects.
 * Stage lost to mute
-* When game is paused Pointer shouldn't process targetObjects / change cursor
 * Need to limit touch priority of items in groups?
-* Check if it works from an iFrame
 * Bitmap Font support
 * Basic Window component (maybe a propogating Group?)
 * Put ArcadePhysics back in
 * Look at the N+ tile support maybe with ArcadePhysics?
 * Pixel-perfect click check
 * Check Flash atlas export is supported
-* Plug-in Support
 * DynamicTexture.setPixel needs to be swapped for a proper pixel put, not the filledRect it currently is.